When to Use What Golf Clubs (Guide)

 Stick around, because we’ll talk about the four main categories of golf clubs, and when to use them.
 We’ll discuss whether you actually need the maximum allowable number of clubs (14) or whether you’re better off working with fewer clubs to simplify club selection.

-When you’re done with this article I hope that you can confidently build a golf bag that will allow you to get out on the golf course and start falling in love with the incredible game of golf.
+When you’re done with this article I hope that you can confidently build a golf bag that will allow you to get out on the golf course and start falling in love with the incredible game of golf with a good set of golf clubs.

 When to Use a Driver – Hint: Distance, Distance, Distance!